jeras/TCB/README.md

 Compared to **AXI-Lite**, a single channel handshake is just much simpler.
-AXI4-Lite also does not provide a mechanism for requesting a read narrower than the data bus width (AXI5-Lite provides this option).
+AXI4-Lite also does not provide a mechanism for requesting a read narrower than the data bus width (AXI5-Lite provides this feature).
-While the multiple channels in AXI-Lite allow for power reduction due to using only the necessary channels, a similar result can be achieved with TCB.
+While the multiple channels in AXI-Lite allow for synamic power reduction due to using only the necessary channels, a similar result can be achieved with TCB.
 The main advantage of AXI-Lite would be throughput in CDC scenarios.